markstringer-dti/markstringer-dti.github.io/dti.md

 ### Concrete practice
 It is worth asking, what would a solution *look* like.
 What *kind* of thing would be a solution.

-It is a technology?
+Is it a technology?
 Is it a relationship?
 Is it form of communication?

 Another thing to think about is the dynamic of the problem?
 Is there a threshold beyond which this won't be a problem any more?
 For example, how fast would the internet connection have to be for a developer in the office before it ceased to be a problem?
 How infrequent would outages have to before they stopped being a problem?